 Try to save time for tea at the museum’s Scottish Café and Restaurant, which overlooks the Princes Street Gardens.
 Afterwards, buy soft-serve ice cream and watch street performers in the square outside the gallery, then take a stroll through the gardens.

 Buy your tickets online to avoid a wait at the ticket desk.
 If you visit during high season, plan to go in the afternoon when the crowds begin to thin.
 You’ll need about two hours to visit, and the castle closes at 6p.
-A guided tour is included in your ticket.
+A tour is included in your ticket.

 We could not have been happier with our stay at the Radisson Blu Hotel, Edinburgh.
 Located right on the Royal Mile, it’s in a perfect spot for exploring the city center on foot.
 The Radisson Blu welcomes families with a global explorer pack for each child at check-in.
 Our family room was big enough for us to spread out, with two queen beds and a large seating area featuring a sectional sofa and a flat-screen TV.